Brewed with water at 90 Degrees, let the flower unfurl do not remove flower. This is can be steeped a number of times.

-Type of Tea: Decaffeinated Black Tea Bags.
+Type of Tea: Decaf Black Tea.

 Origin: Kenya, East Africa.

-Brewing Instructions: Brew using freshly boiled water and infuse for 3 to 5 minutes.
+Brewing Instructions: Brew using freshly boiled water.
+Infuse for 3 to 5 minutes.

 Colour in Cup: Coppery liquor with amber highlights, light in tone.